 How you ride an Arabian all depends on whether you ride English or Western and which sub-discipline you are involved in.
 There are some tips though that can help you feel comfortable and be in control of your horse.

-- Take things slow- basically, don't jump on your horse and gallop off.
+- Take things slowly: Basically, don't jump on your horse and gallop off.
 Start with walking, then trotting, cantering, and finally galloping.
 Make sure that you are comfortable at each speed before you move on to the next one

 Remember that no matter how well trained the horse there is always a chance that you may fall off or that the horse may buck or rear.
 Horses are living things that have a mind and will of their own and that is something that you can't control.
 Here are a few things that you can do to be safe.

-- Know how to calm your horse- horses are prey animals which mean that most of the time when they are scared they will run.
+- Know how to calm your horse: Horses are prey animals which mean that most of the time when they are scared they will run.
 This can leave you hanging on for dear life and maybe even getting thrown off.
-Knowing how to calm your horse when they spook can help prevent them bolting off.
+Knowing how to calm your horse when they spook can help prevent them from bolting off.